Program Category: MA Programs

-To complete the M.A., students must take two residence Units (30 points of graduate credit) and with an M.A. thesis.
+To fulfill the MA degree requirements, students must take two residence Units (30 points of graduate credit) and complete an MA thesis.
 It is possible to complete the degree in two semesters.

 All international students whose native language is not English or whose undergraduate degree is from an institution in a country whose official language is not English must submit scores of the Test of English as a Foreign Language (TOEFL) or IELTS.

 |Writing Sample Number of Pages:||10-15|